anahitaafsh/T20/README.md

 # Maternal Health (T20 Project)

 ## Introduction
 Through the web application, we aim to help pregnant women track their maternal health and predict potential risk based on age, blood pressure, blood glucose and heart rate using a pre-trained classification machine learning model.
 The user data is collected through user inputs prompted through the app's UI.
-The dashboard is displayed for users to monitor the trend of their maternal health metrics and predicted risk level on a daily basis.
-Alerts are sent to users (through SMS) once an abnormal metric is detected.
+The dashboard is displayed for users to monitor the trend of their maternal health metrics and predicted risk level daily.
+Conceptually, alerts will be sent to users (through SMS) once an abnormal metric is detected.

 ## Architecture Overview
 ![MicrosoftTeams-image (2)1](diagrams/T20_ADS_V2.drawio.png)

 ## Final Presentation
 [T20 Final Presentation](https://microsoft-my.sharepoint.com/:p:/p/aayushimehta/EeIL2VVQYJVFiYJBkvFOBV0BpFT7SJDiFGi-wazcyVO4BQ?e=YPrI0q)

+## Application
+[Our App's Site](https://red-desert-03c280310.2.azurestaticapps.net/)

 ## Project Plan
 ### Objectives
 * Build supervised Machine Learning models to predict maternal risk for users based on the maternal health dataset
-* Select and validate the optimal models based on the Precision/Recall rates
+* Select and validate the optimal models based on the precision/recall rates
-* Deploy the optimal models for new data from the web app's inputs
+* Deploy the optimal models
 * Configure data storage for data components
 * Configure Azure Active Directory (AAD) for security components
-* Configure Application Gateway and Web Application Firewall (WAF) for networking componets
+* Configure Application Gateway and Web Application Firewall (WAF) for networking components
 * Build web application UI

 ### About the data
-* [Maternal Health Risk Dataset](https://www.kaggle.com/datasets/csafrit2/maternal-health-risk-data) (hosted on Kaggle) contains information of age, systolic blood pressure, diastolic blood pressure, blood glucose, heartrate and risk level from 1014 women.
+* [Maternal Health Risk Dataset](https://www.kaggle.com/datasets/csafrit2/maternal-health-risk-data) (hosted on Kaggle) contains information of age, systolic blood pressure, diastolic blood pressure, blood glucose, heartrate and risk level amongst 1,014 women.
 The data is collected from different hospitals and clinics.
-Risk level is classified by the experts.
+Experts classified the risk levels.
 * Data from users for prediction and trend analysis is collected on a daily basis through the web app's UI.

-## Application
-[Our App's Site](https://red-desert-03c280310.2.azurestaticapps.net/)

-## Specialities
+## Specialties
 - AI/ML: Melody
 - Web App: Ana & Ashwin
 - Data: Rachel & Melody